What is a source code (or source code)?

 Every computer program is written in a programming language such as Java, C/C++, Perl or similar.
 These programs comprise a few lines up to millions of lines of text, the so-called source code.

-The source code, often referred to as the "source" of a program, contains variable declarations, statements, functions, loops and other instructions.
+The source code, often referred to simply as the "source" of a program, contains variable declarations, instructions, functions, loops and other statements.
 These explain how the program works.
 Programmers can also add comments to their source code that explain sections of the code.
-These comments help other programmers better figure out what the source code does without having to spend hours deciphering it.
+These comments help other programmers to better figure out what the source code does without having to spend hours deciphering it.
 The comments can also be helpful to the original programmer.
-This is especially beneficial if many months or years have passed since the code was written.
+This is especially beneficial if many months or years have passed since the code was created.

 Source code and scripts